softwaresauna/parameterized-jest-tests/README.md

-# Flavours of parameterised tests
+# Flavours of parameterized tests

 Using: